dlycakis15/NFTHoldingsViewer/README.md

 2. Blockchain NFT API (Alchemy)
 - Assumption: The external services and APIs (Alchemy) used for blockchain interaction will handle blockchain stability, availability and validity of nodes.
-- Risk: Relient on alchemy, which can come at a cost due to increase traffic or disruption to service due to the service being unavailable.
+- Risk: Relient on alchemy, disruption to service due to the service being unavailable.
 - Mitigation: Introduce fallback options like data caching.

 3. Data Consistency and Accuracy